abhinavsec/Wazuh-SOC-Lab/Attacks/1- Brute-Force/README.md

 - Block or rate-limit the attacking IP if unauthorized.
 - Monitor for additional suspicious authentication activity.

+## Impact Assessment

+No successful authentication occurred during the simulation.

+The attack demonstrated how repeated login attempts can indicate an attempt to compromise credentials.

+If successful, an attacker could gain unauthorized access to the Windows system through SSH.

 ## MITRE ATT&CK Mapping

 | Tactic | Technique |